lastcastleofbowser/fpl-playground-new/plan.md

 7. change the names for home games in capitals and away games in lowercase✅
  - HOW ARE YOU GOING TO DISPLAY DGW????
 8. use colours to indicate the difficulty of each team's game based on FDR ✅
-9. create sorting filters to sort whole fixture table by difficulty in any gameweek by clicking sorting icon.
+9. create sorting filters to sort whole fixture table by difficulty in any gameweek by clicking sorting icon.✅
     - sort sorting icon
+    - sorting is confused with home and away FDR information and therefore sorting is displaying incorrectly.
+It is giving greater difficulty to home games and not factoring in away game difficulty
 10. Sort table by team name ascending order when clicking team name header
 11. Add a column to show all your current players beside the fixture ticker next to their relvant team
     - must take in player id